 Now the question arise why should we use LINQ?
 What’s so different in LINQ that everyone would want to use it in their application and not the SQL?
 Well the answer is quite simple as LINQ is simpler, tidier, and higher-level than SQL.
-When it comes to querying databases, LINQ is in most cases a significantly more productive querying language than SQL.
+When it comes to querying databases, In most cases, LINQ is more productive querying language than SQL.

-Also we have benefit of intellisense as linq query is written in code behind and moreover it has full type checking at compile time.
-So this helps us to avoid runtime errors as we can catch any error in compile time itself.
-Writing queries is more fun in LINQ but it has its advantages as well as disadvantages which are as follows:
+Also we have the benefit of intellisense as LINQ query is written in code behind and moreover it has full type checking at compile time so we can catch any error in compile time itself.
+In c# or vb.net writing queries is more fun in LINQ but it has its advantages as well as disadvantages which are as follows:

 LINQ has its own advantages and disadvantages so based on requirements we can use linq in our applications.